 Two create sources of fatty acids are fish oils and evening primrose oil.
 These come in capsule form and can be purchased at health food stores.
 Take either 1 MorDHA capsule each day or 1500 mg of Evening Primrose Oil from day one of your cycle (when you menstruate) through ovulation.
 You can use this in addition to flax oil or cod liver oil.

 Exercise for PCOS

-Everyone can benefit from exercise.
-For someone with PCOS, exercise helps to increase metabolism, helps with insulin sensitivity, and helps with weight loss.
 Researchers have shown that people who did both aerobic and resistance exercises showed more improvement in insulin sensitivity than did those who used aerobic exercise only.
-Exercise should be for at least 3 minutes a day five days a week.
+Exercise should be for at least 20 minutes a day five days a week.

 Banish the Coffee